 - Reablement – Helping patients to gain confidence and re-learn skills to be able to carry out daily activities and practical tasks.

-CIS is available seven days a week from 8am to 8pm for adults over the age of 18 who reside in (includes nursing and care homes) and are registered with a GP in Kensington & Chelsea, Hammersmith & Fulham and Westminster.
+CIS is available seven days a week from 8am to 8pm for adults over the age of 18 who reside in and are registered with a GP in Kensington & Chelsea, Hammersmith & Fulham and Westminster

-Patients must be referred to the CIS by their GP, a hospital, social service or another community based service.
-There are a number of routes into the service - further information can be found here https://www.cnwl.nhs.uk/services/community-services/community-independence-service
+Patients must be referred to the service by their GP, a hospital, social service or another community based service.
+There are a number of routes into the service - further information can be found here.

 Urgent Treatment Centres

-LCW UCC and Imperial College Health Trust (ICHT) have had a successful partnership since coming together to tender for two Urgent Care Centres and a co-located GP Practice in 2008.
+LCW and Imperial College Health Trust have had a successful partnership since coming together to tender for two Urgent Care Centres and a co-located GP practice in 2008.
 We refer to this collaboration as Partnership for Health (PfH).

 After successful mobilisation in 2009, PfH continues to deliver the service to walk-in patients at the Urgent Treatment Centres in Hammersmith & Fulham: one located at Hammersmith Hospital and the other one at Charing Cross Hospital.